A customer-friendly API does not begin with a pretty schema. It begins with respect for how clients live with the contract every day.

 Non-core work

-Composition of data on the front distracts from UI/UX and client logic.
+Client-side data composition distracts from UI/UX and client logic.

-- One call instead of a set of round-trip requests.
+- One network round trip instead of a fan-out of calls.

-- A contract for a specific screen or scenario.
+- A contract for a screen or scenario, not a generic field set.

 Result

-The client receives ready-made data in one request, and the backend remains the place where business composition and contract evolution live.
+The client gets ready-to-use data in one request, while the server side remains the place where business composition and contract evolution live.

 Clients